giadatasinato04/vices_virtuesofgiotto.github.io/README.md

 ## Manifest

 The manifest contains 14 canvases with all the images and general information.

+## Licensing